United States Navy submarine bases: History

 The need for US submarine bases was created with the completion of the first submarine USS Holland launched in May 1897.
 The USS Holland was acquired by the Navy 11 April 1900.
 On 16 October 1900, the USS Holland departed for her first port, United States Naval Academy at Annapolis, Maryland for crew training.
 USS Holland had a crew of one officer, and five enlisted men.
 Annapolis being a training center was not designated a submarine base, though the USS Holland was stationed there.

 The USS Pike and the USS Grampus completed in 1902 were built in San Francisco, California.
 The Holland Torpedo Boat Company of New York City contracted Union Iron Works to build the two Plunger-class submarines.
 For three and half years the two submarines operated out of Mare Island Naval Shipyard in San Francisco Bay for training and testing.
 Mare Island, being a shipyard, also was not designated a submarine base.

-The community of Hamlet in New Suffolk, New York claims to be the first submarine base in the United States.
+The community of New Suffolk, New York claims to be the first submarine base in the United States.
 The USS Holland was based at Hamlet's Holland Torpedo Boat Station, open from 1899 to 1905.
 Seven submarines built by the Holland Torpedo Boat Company were stationed at Hamlet.
 Torpedo Boat Station, also was not designated a submarine base by the US Navy, being a private company with Navy personnel stationed there.

 By January 1911 the Navy had 20 submarines built: Seven A-class submarine, Three B-class submarine, five C-class submarine, three D-class submarine, and two E-class submarines.